 Beth Myers is the Lawrence B. Taishoff Assistant Professor of Inclusive Education, the Executive Director of the Taishoff Center for Inclusive Higher Education, and the Assistant Director for the Center on Disability and Inclusion.
 She is a tenure-track faculty member in the Teaching and Leadership Department in the School of Education at Syracuse University, teaching in the Inclusive Elementary program where she started in 2014.
 She oversees InclusiveU, a federally-recognized model program for college students with intellectual and developmental disabilities.

-Professor Myers taught in the Lower Merion School District in Pennsylvania and helped to create a best-practice inclusive autism support program there.
+Professor Myers taught in the Lower Merion School District in Pennsylvania and helped to create a best-practice inclusive program there.
 She opened a regional center for autism services in 2006 and served as Executive Director before joining the center’s consultation team in 2011.
-Beth has provided school consultations for students with autism and staff development to over 50 school districts.
-Additionally, Professor Myers is the faculty liaison to the Syracuse City School District for the SUITR Program, a Masters Residency program in urban special education.
+Beth has provided school consultations and staff development to over 60 school districts.
+Additionally, Professor Myers has been the faculty liaison to the Syracuse City School District for the SUITR Program, a Masters Residency program in urban special education.